 The Water Environment Federation (WEF) and its members work every day to fulfill our Mission of inspiring the water community in pursuit of human and environmental well-being.

 At WEF, we have set our sights on new horizons and are operating under a new Strategic Plan.
 Our vision for the future is life free of water challenges.

 As water professionals, this is our ultimate goal – a world where each person has access to clean water and sanitation, where communities prosper, and where nature thrives.
 To get there, our mission is to inspire the water community in pursuit of human and environmental well-being.

 We need to attract and develop a diverse and passionate workforce, cultivate a purpose-driven community to sustainably solve water challenges for all, and lead the transformation to the circular water economy.
 As we undertake this work, let’s also shine a light on our sector.
 Let’s amplify the stories of water to grow, strengthen and diversify the water community.

 We all have a part to play in forging a sustainable water future.
 So, bring your talents, your ingenuity, your dedication, and your water stories, and join us.

-The Water Environment Federation (WEF) is a not-for-profit technical and educational organization of 35,000 individual members and 75 affiliated Member Associations representing water quality professionals around the world.
+WEF is a not-for-profit technical and educational organization of more than 30,000 individual members and 75 affiliated Member Associations representing water quality professionals around the world.
 Since 1928, WEF and its members have protected public health and the environment.

 Previously called the Federation of Sewage Works Associations (1928), the Federation of Sewage and Industrial Wastes Associations (1950), and the Water Pollution Control Federation (1960); the name was changed to the Water Environment Federation in 1991 to reflect an expanded focus of non-point and point sources of pollution.